Compare any two graphics cards:

 Intro

-Compare all that to the Radeon R9 280, which makes use of a 28 nm design.
-AMD has clocked the core frequency at 933 MHz.
-The GDDR5 RAM works at a frequency of 1250 MHz on this model.
+Compare that to the Radeon R9 280, which makes use of a 28 nm design.
+AMD has clocked the core speed at 933 MHz.
+The GDDR5 memory is set to run at a speed of 1250 MHz on this particular card.
 It features 1792 SPUs along with 112 Texture Address Units and 32 Rasterization Operator Units.

 Display Graphs